ruanjue/wtdbg2/README.md

 wtdbg is your first or even the only option.
 For small but complicated genomes (< 3 G), wtdbg was often reported to yield better assembly by my friends.
 Besides, KBM is easy to use when you are setting up a web-server for long reads mapping (see Example 2).

-* Limit of WTDBG <br>
+* Limitation <br>
-Max read length is 0x0003FFFFU (256 Kb), longer reads will be split.
+Max read length is 0x0003FFFFU (256 Kb), longer reads will be split. <br>
 Max number of reads is 0x03FFFFFFU (64 M).
-If your data volume exceeds, please filter relative shorter reads.
+If your data volume exceeds, please filter relative shorter reads. <br>
-In KBM, max read length is 0xFFFFFFFFU (4 Gb), max number of reads is 0x0FFFFFFFU (256 M).
+In KBM, max read length is 0xFFFFFFFFU (4 Gb), max number of reads is 0x0FFFFFFFU (256 M). <br>
-Max number of threads is 4096.
+Max number of threads is 4096. <br>
 Cannot parallelly run in multiple nodes.
+But you can implement it simplely using `kbm` and `wtdbg --load-alignments` <br>
-Developed and tested in Linux-GCC only.
+Developed and tested in Linux-GCC only. <br>
 Only accepts fasta/fastq format for input, '.gz' suffixed files will be piped by `gzip -dc`.

 # Installation